broadinstitute/cromwell/docs/developers/bitesize/workflowParsing/whatIsWom.md

 Finally, the `proportion` output of the `join` call is piped out of the bounds of the workflow graph by becoming the green `joined_proportion` graph output node (`wom.graph.ExpressionBasedGraphOutputNode` in the code).

 Graph nodes inherit from trait `wom.graph.GraphNode`.
 The graph is constructed in class `wdl.transforms.base.wdlom2wom.WorkflowDefinitionElementToWomWorkflowDefinition`.
-The `convertGraphElements` function is especially interesting; it accepts a `Set` of nodes, generates the edges, links everything together, and spits out the finished graph as a `wom.graph.Graph`.
+The `convertGraphElements` function is especially interesting.
+It accepts a `Set` of `WorkflowGraphElement` objects, which represent individual pieces of the parsed workflow, and converts them to WOM nodes.
+Then it links the WOM nodes together with edges and emits the finished graph as a `wom.graph.Graph`.